mick-schroeder/schroeder-web-shuffle/README.md

 A passive web browsing experience.
 Channel surf the web.

-Shuffle to the best sites across the web.
+Shuffle to the most influential sites across the web.

 ## Tech Stack